-The course format is a three-year, postgraduate modular course with a major final year project completed in the employees' place of work.
-A two-year Diploma option and one-year PG certificate are also available.
+The course is a three-year, postgraduate modular course with a major final-year project completed in the employees' place of work.
+A two-year Postgraduate Diploma and one-year Postgraduate Certificate are also available.

 The MSc Chemical Technology & Management and the MSc Process Technology & Management are delivered in parallel.
 Both courses have some of the same core and optional classes.

 The modular approach to this course combines a designed core programme, with an element of choice that allows you to choose subjects relevant to you and your industry.